amirshamaei/NIfTI-MRS/README.md

 ---
-	:warning: UNDER DEVLOPMENT

 ## Introduction

 NIfTI MRS is a standard format for accessing and sharing spectroscopic data.
-The purpose of this repository is to provide a robust tool for reading and writing NIfTI MRS format in JAVA programming languages.
+The purpose of this repository is to provide a robust tool for reading and writing NIfTI MRS format in JAVA programming languages.:warning: UNDER DEVELOPMENT

 ## Features